jadKhoury1/simple-body-validator-documentation/docs/nested-and-wildcard-rules.md

     });
 ```

-You can also use the wilcard notation to run validation on all array elements.
+You can also use the wildcard notation to run validation on all array elements.

 ```js
     const { make } = require('simple-body-validator');